bencomtech/react-native-pos-printer/README.md

 # react-native-pos-printer

-react native module for printing receipt on pos printer.
+react native module for printing receipt on pos printer. (only support for android)

 ## Installation